nordic-rse/nordic-rse.github.io/content/association/_index.md

 > develop these statutes or the association you can join us in the
 > [Biweekly Nordic RSE meeting](/communities/join/#bi-weekly-meetings).
 >
+> Our suggestion at the moment is to register the association in Finland, since we know the relevant laws.
+> This is not necessarily an informed decision and we would welcome input about the possibility of registering
+> in a different Nordic country.
+>
+> It should be possible for members, board members and the chair to not be citizens of the registration country.
+> Other than that, the registration process should be as straightforward as possible.
+>

 # The Asociation